ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 Next, we want to create a GraphQL schema.
 The GraphQL schema defines which data we expose and how consumers can interact with said data.

-For starters we can define two object types (models) that we want to expose through our schema.
+For starters we can define two object types that we want to expose through our schema.

 ```csharp
 public class Book